 One of the other major differences with the Panda algo is that if your blog has a few low-quality pieces of content, you might end up losing your site quality value and you will notice less SERP’s ranking.

 (FYI, the Panda 4.2 update happened one year ago (July 2015), and there is no way Google is going to give you back your lost traffic.
 If your site is still missing out on traffic from search engines, it’s time for you to take some serious action and do a complete SEO audit of your site.)

 Now, the question is, “How can I find such low-quality pieces of content and work on them to improve my site?”

 - Related Read: Post Panda SEO Strategy for Bloggers

 What is low-quality content?

-Well, before I move ahead with finding low-quality posts, read What Google expect in high-quality content, this will give you an idea on what search engine expect from us and what you can do to improve your content.
-Low-quality content or thin content, posts which doesn’t add much value and misses out some of the important ingredients of quality content and SEO requirements for on page optimization.
+Before I move ahead with how to find and improve low-quality posts, read what Google expects in terms of high-quality content.
+This will give you an idea on what search engines want from us and what we can do to improve our content.
+Low-quality posts, or thin content which doesn’t add much value will not meet these requirements.

-Honestly, there is no hand book of identifying thin content, so I’m going to share my experience of what I did here at ShoutMeLoud and what action I have taken to improve or get rid of such thin content.
-You should also analyze and find, which algorithm update hit your site.
-Here is a complete Google algo change timeline for your reference.
+Now, there is no hand-book of identifying thin content, so I’m going to share my experience of what I did here at ShoutMeLoud and the actions I have taken to improve upon or get rid of my low-quality stuff.

-Also, you need to learn and get used to following things here, which will help us in this tutorial:
+Also, you need to learn and get used to the following things:

-- How to fix broken links using Broken link checker plugin
+- How to fix broken links using the Broken Link Checker plugin

 - How to report copied content to Google